 So that’s the basic idea.
 Let’s put some numbers into these equations to further illustrate.

 If you have a 2.3 GHz signal approaching the array that is 20° from mechanical boresight (θ =20°, or 0.35 rad), and your antennas are spaced 65mm apart (d=65mm), then the time delay will be

 ∆t = d sin θ / c = 0.065 * sin(0.35)/ 3x108= 74.4 ps

 And converting that time delay to a phase delay would give:

 ∆φ = 2π f ∆t = 2π * 2.3x109 * 74.4E-12

 = 1.07 rad = 62°

-This means if we applied a -62° phase shift to the signal on RX2, that phase shift will compensate for the very small time delay of the incoming signal striking the element in the array.
+This means if we applied a -62° phase shift to the signal on RX2, that phase shift would compensate for the very small time delay of the incoming signal striking the element in the array.
 Then if we added RX1 and RX2 together, it will produce a larger signal.
-And that larger signal gives a higher signal to noise ratio (SNR), but only for the θ angle that we set our phase shift for.
+And that larger signal gives a higher signal-to-noise ratio (SNR), but only for the θ angle that we set our phase shift for.
 Wallah!
 We’ve just electronically steered the antenna!